-Basal cell carcinoma is a slow-growing skin cancer and it rarely metastasizes beyond its original tumor site.
 However, this does not mean it can be left untreated.
-Top NYC board certified dermatologist and dermapathologist Dr. Gary Goldenberg has seen many cases of skin cancer, including basal cell carcinoma, melanoma and squamous cell carcinoma.
+Our top NYC board-certified dermatologists Doctors Gary and Kristina Goldenberg have seen many cases of skin cancer, including basal cell carcinoma, melanoma, and squamous cell carcinoma.
 Treatment is successful for patients who are diagnosed early and less successful for those who ignore their symptoms.
-Any suspicion of skin cancer must be taken seriously and properly examined by a board certified dermatologist.
+Any suspicion of skin cancer must be taken seriously and properly examined by a board-certified dermatologist.

 Signs and Symptoms of Basal Cell Carcinoma